 The Group evaluates, among other factors, the duration and extent to which the fair value of the financial asset is less than its cost, and the financial health of and near term business outlook for the financial asset, including factors such as industry and sector performance, changes in technology, and operational and financing cash flows.
 When the fair value declines, management exercises judgement based on the observable data relating to the possible events that may have caused the decline in value to determine whether the decline in value is an impairment that should be recognised in profit or loss.
-For the financial year ended 30 September 2012, the amount of impairment loss recognised for available-for-sale financial assets was \$Nii (2011: \$100,000).
+There was no impairment loss recognised for available-for-sale financial assets for the financial year ended 30 September 2013 and 2012.